LuxsAtHome/CISC-486---Group-20/README.md

 ## 🌊Project Setup/Team Plan
 Unity (6.0)

+C# Scripts

+Animation controllers for playable character and enemies.

 Physics materials and layers configured in Project Settings.

 GitHub repository with regular commits and meaningful messages.